mrsneakx-real/Maurus/README.md

 # What is Maurus?

 Maurus is an app designed to run in the background.
-It's primarily there to annoy you as mutch as possible.
-For example there can be popups that you can't click away or random apps can open.<br>
+It's primarily there to annoy you as mutch as possible.<br>
 Maurus runs on it's own packaged Java 25.
 This also means that no JDK/JRE must be installed.
 A list of the functions can be found below.